The Electric Scooter War Is the Low-Stakes Shared Mobility Squabble We Need

 Not the Razor scooters that kids used to zoom around on, but dockless scooters—the electric, rentable, bitty-wheeled cousins of the dockless bike.
 They seem to have first emerged in Santa Monica in September 2017, when scooter-share startup Bird dispatched hundreds of its motor-assisted, foot-powered black vehicles into public streets without city permission.
 Since then, LimeBike, Spin, and other players in the dockless bikesharing industry have entered the fray, spraying thousands of their own scooters onto the sidewalks of San Diego, San Francisco, San Jose, Washington, D.C., and Austin.

 Like their pedal-powered relatives, the scooters are available to book via app and can be parked and picked up anywhere, thanks to GPS and sensor-enabled technology.
-And much like the early days of Uber and Lyft, their out-of-nowhere appearance of these scooters has triggered a backlash from locals in virtually every city.
+And much like the early days of Uber and Lyft, the out-of-nowhere appearance of these scooters has triggered a backlash from locals in virtually every city.
 Meanwhile, the players are competing fiercely for territory.

 These battles reached new heights this week.
 On Monday, LimeBike launched the opening salvo in Austin: It inserted more than 200 bright-green scooters into public rights-of-way, having sent a sorry-not-sorry letter to Mayor Steve Adler last week.
 Previously LimeBike had been negotiating with Adler’s office to launch its various wares through a city-backed dockless mobility pilot program.
 But after Bird unleashed its signature black scooters into the streets earlier this month without any announcement (and the city responded with only a timid attempt at enforcement), LimeBike took its gloves off.